-\begin{remark}\rm It is important to note that the hypergeometric L\'evy process is but one of many examples of L\'evy processes which may be constructed using Vigon's theory of philanthropy.
-With the current Monte-Carlo algorithm in mind, it should be possible to engineer other favourable L\'evy processes in this way. \end{remark}
+\begin{remark} It is important to note that the hypergeometric L\'evy process is but one of many examples of L\'evy processes which may be constructed using Vigon's theory of philanthropy.
+With the current Monte Carlo algorithm in mind, it should be possible to engineer other favorable L\'evy processes in this way. \end{remark}